 What to look for when selecting suburbs for property development in Australia:

 Areas where the local government and the planning authority want the urban sprawl to go.
 Growth corridors, so at the moment, as the name suggests, greenfield development, it’s green, it’s like farmland.
 And what they’ve done is they’ve said, this is where we’re going to be building infrastructure, this is where people will be living, these are the satellite cities, and this is where we’re re-zoning.
 Now that’s all a matter of public record, and you can get that state by state, city by city, you can know where the growth corridors are and where the urban sprawl is going.
 So look for opportunities in those suburbs.

-2) Infill Development
+2) What is Infill Development?

 As the name suggests, filling in areas that are already built up, so it’s already an urbanised area, the infrastructures there, there’s transport spines, people live there already in those suburbs, but what they’ve decided, planning authorities, local councils have looked at where people want to live, they’ve looked at population growth, and they’ve said people are staying in this suburb, it’s closer to the city, and a lot of people don’t want to go out into the growth corridors, they want to stay where they previously lived.
 So think baby boomers, down-sizers, empty nesters, think of people wanting to commute to work everyday, think of smaller dwellings, because Australia isn’t like it used to be where we’d have the family home on the big block.